Coefficient

-The coefficient attached to the highest degree of the variable in a polynomial is referred to as the leading coefficient.
-For example, in the expressions above, the leading coefficients are 2 and a, respectively.
+The coefficient attached to the highest degree of the variable in a polynomial of one variable is referred to as the leading coefficient; for example, in the example expressions above, the leading coefficients are 2 and a, respectively.

-In the context of differential equations, an equation can often be written as equating to zero a polynomial in the unknown functions and their derivatives.
-In this case, the coefficients of the differential equation are the coefficients of this polynomial, and are generally non-constant functions.
+In the context of differential equations, these equations can often be written in terms of polynomials in one or more unknown functions and their derivatives.
+In such cases, the coefficients of the differential equation are the coefficients of this polynomial, and these may be non-constant functions.
 A coefficient is a constant coefficient when it is a constant function.
-For avoiding confusion, the coefficient that is not attached to unknown functions and their derivative is generally called the constant term rather the constant coefficient.
-In particular, in a linear differential equation with constant coefficient, the constant term is generally not supposed to be a constant function.
+For avoiding confusion, in this context a coefficient that is not attached to unknown functions or their derivatives is generally called a constant term rather than a constant coefficient.
+In particular, in a linear differential equation with constant coefficient, the constant coefficient term is generally not assumed to be a constant function.